-We recognize the social injustice of structural racism and unconscious biases surrounding disabled and neurodivergent marginalized populations and we affirm that working within the disability rights movement requires us to advocate for, and join forces with neurodivergent members of marginalized groups to persevere for justice for all.
-The Therapist Neurodiversity Collective recognizes that all forms of systemic oppression and structural violence, including but not limited to racism, sexism, homophobia, transphobia, ableism, classism, ageism, antisemitism, Islamophobia, anti-immigrant bias and white supremacy cause significant harm to personally impacted members of neurodivergent and acquired neurodivergent communities.
+Neurodiversity Collective recognizes that all forms of systemic oppression and structural violence, including but not limited to racism, sexism, homophobia, transphobia, ableism, classism, ageism, antisemitism, Islamophobia, anti-immigrant bias, and white supremacy personally impact and cause harm and trauma to members of neurodivergent communities, and acquired neurodivergence communities with intersectional backgrounds.

-The Therapist Neurodiversity Collective commits to peer and interdisciplinary team education and advocacy in our practices and work environments regarding structural racism and unconscious biases in private practice, medical and educational settings.
-We pledge to serve and advocate for all marginalized neurodivergent and disabled clients, students, and patients to have the inherent rights of civil liberties, dignity, self-advocacy, self-determination, and equitable access.
+The Therapist Neurodiversity Collective commits to peer education and public education and advocacy regarding structural racism and unconscious biases in private practice, medical and educational settings, undertaking to serve and advocate for all marginalized, autistic, and other neurodivergent and disabled clients, students, and patients to have the inherent rights of civil liberties, dignity, self-advocacy, self-determination, and equitable access.

-Our therapist members pledge to champion for the civil rights of marginalized groups, both as a cohesive group, and individually in our respective accreditation organizations (ASHA, AOTA, APTA) with identified strategies as learned from our therapist peers of color.
-We will continue to address the lack of representation in our own ranks, recruiting therapists of color, and compelling our accrediting agencies and Universities to promote educational and financial equitable access for university students of color and other marginalized groups seeking therapy degrees.
+Providers who have chosen to align with Therapist Neurodiversity Collective commit to championing the civil rights of marginalized groups, both as a cohesive group, and individually in respective accreditation organizations (ASHA, AOTA, APTA) with identified strategies as learned from people of the global majority.
+We will continue to address the glaring lack of representation from people of the global majority in our own accreditation organizations, and compel our accrediting agencies and universities to promote educational and financial equitable access for under-represented Black, Latinx, Asian, Native American, Hawaiian or Pacific Islander, and Multiracial students.

 Sources suggested for further reading: